ajaypatil1993/react.js-e-commerce/README.md

    npm start
    ```

-   Open your browser and go to `http://localhost:3000`.
+   Open your browser and go to `http://localhost:3000` to view the website.

 ## Contributing 🤝